Code3rr0r/PYKILLER/README.md

 # PYKILLER
-do not use this code
+do not use this file